ESGF/esgf-prepare/docs/configuration.rst

 ``esgprep`` works with `the configuration file(s) of ESGF nodes <https://acme-climate.atlassian.net/wiki/x/JADm>`_.

-The only configuration you need to do at least is to define the checksum client and checksum type under the ``[default]`` section in your ``esg.ini`` file.
+The only mandatory configuration is to define the checksum client and checksum type under the ``[default]`` section in your ``esg.ini`` file.
 Edit the file to set the Shell command line to use (default is ``sha256sum``).